The Best Cars for Drifting 2025

 Mazda MX-5 (1989-2005)

 The Mazda MX-5 - also known as the Eunos or Miata in Japan and the US, respectively - is a great place to start learning how to drift.
 It’s rear-wheel drive (RWD), so it’s easy to get the back end of the car to step out of line, and it has just enough power to keep the slide going around corners.
-The manual transmission gives the driver lots of control, while a limited-slip differential that stops power being wasted is fitted to most MX-5s.
+The manual transmission gives the driver lots of control, while a limited-slip differential (or diff) that stops power being wasted is fitted to some MX-5 models.

 Common upgrades for the Mazda include adding a turbocharger for more power.
 There are also easy suspension mods to make the MX-5 more suited to the sport and turn it into a really good drift build for not a lot of money.